 – Access to other low-cost Fresh Arts programming and services

-– Your project’s money held in a separate account and available to you as needed (given adequate notice)
+– Your project’s money held in a separate account and available to you as needed (through a disbursement request process)

 – Letters of agreement for grant applications available as needed (you must inform Fresh Arts of your intent to apply before a proposal is due)

 – Donors (individual and corporation/foundation) are sent acknowledgements from Fresh Arts to document tax deductions

 – Your project’s own online fundraising page on Fresh Arts’ website

 Sponsoring organizations nearly always share some administrative costs with projects.
 Our cost-share includes a $25 application fee, a one-time $75 account set-up fee, a $100 annual renewal fee to remain active in the program after the first 12 months, and 8% (+ any additional credit card processing fees that may apply) of any funds that are deposited with us.

 Fresh Arts offers fiscal sponsorship because it is an important part of our non-profit mission; the cost-share does not cover the full cost of administering the program.